 Traditional planks are a challenge, but this move, which has your feet perched on two unstable medicine balls, challenges your core even more.
 Well, since I’m stepping things up a notch…

-Yes, this is supposed to be an omelette, but that is not a skill I possess (I’m blaming it on the pan), so I’m calling this tasty scramble instead.
-It’s basically two eggs, some egg white, spinach, mushroom and goats cheese.
+Yes, this is supposed to be an omelette, but making omelettes is not a skill I possess (I’m blaming it on the pan), so I’m calling this tasty scramble instead.
+It’s basically two eggs, some egg white, spinach, mushroom and goat cheese.
 I love that you can totally eat cheese on the meal plan.

 The end of week four is weigh-in week, and since I’m still struggling to stick with the meal plan (more on that later), I take advantage of the fact that when there is a shake on the plan, the team at F45 will make it for you.
 Genius.

 I’m still heading to F45 four to five times per week and feeling fitter every day.
-I’m nervous about my weigh-in, I went to Switzerland with work, and needless to say, despite trying to be healthy, the glasses of Prosecco and the Swiss chocolate have meant the number on the scales is not a happy one.
-But I have to remember that it’s not all about what you weigh but how you look and feel.
-I took pictures of myself at week 1 and 4 in shorts and a sports bra and the change is noticeable.
+I’m nervous about my weigh-in, I went to Switzerland with work this past week.
+Needless to say, despite trying to be healthy, the glasses of Prosecco and the Swiss chocolate have meant the number on the scales is not a happy one.
+But I have to remember that it’s not all about what you weigh, rather how you look and feel.
+I took pictures of myself at week 1 and 4 in shorts and a sports bra and the change is actually noticeable.
 My abs have slightly more definition, and I look less bloated.

 Come weigh-in day, I discover that I have lost a little fat and gained a little muscle.
 It’s not a huge difference, but the numbers are moving in the right direction.